 We expanded upon our Faculty Fellow Release Time program, which provides course release for a selected faculty member to dedicate time towards extending our entrepreneurial impact on campus.
 This Fall, David Askay will be working with a student team to organize and conduct Camp PolyHacks, which brings students from across campus together for an intensive, high-energy weekend of hacking towards a solution to a self-selected problem or opportunity.
-This year, the organizing team has selected a handful of very relevant problem areas: accessing social services, responding to climate change, and adapting to work-from-home.
-This release time is made possible by the generous gift from Chris and Gwen Cruttenden.
+This year, the organizing team has selected a handful of very relevant problem areas: climate change, This release time is made possible by the generous gift from Chris and Gwen Cruttenden.
 We will be expanding this program this year to provide release time for more and more faculty members across campus.